ethras/flow-maestro/commands/ideate.md

 - [NEEDS CLARIFICATION: …]
 ```

 Store supplementary research in `notes/` or `assets/` inside the change folder.
+Promote only reusable, validated insights to the project constitution after `/blueprint` confirms them.

 ## Validation Checklist